maroafenogho/wordie/README.md

 ## App Features

-The app uses the feature-first architecture.
+The app uses the Riverpod Architechture as proposed by Andrea together with the feature first approach.
 The folder structure for the project is:

     lib/src/features/📁data
+                           /📁repository/note_repo.dart
+                    /📁application
                            /📁services/note_service.dart
-                           /📁repository/note_repo.dart
-                    /📁domain/note_model.dart
-                    /📁presentation/📁screens/note_screen.dart
+                    /📁domain
+                          /note_model.dart
+                    /📁presentation
+                         /📁screens/note_screen.dart
                          /📁controllers/note_controller.dart

 <a href="https://pub.dev/packages/flutter_riverpod">Riverpod</a> is used for state management, <a href="https://pub.dev/packages/go_router">go_router</a> for navigation, firebase for authentication and realtime database.

-Each <strong>service.dart</strong> file contains code to query Firebase or carry out authentication calls.
-The data retrieved fron the network call is parsed to the <strong>repo.dart</strong> class.
-The controller class receives the data from the repo and in turn determines what the user sees.
+Each <strong>/📁data/repo.dart</strong> file contains code to query Firebase or carry out authentication calls.
+The data retrieved fron the network call is parsed to the <strong>/📁application/service.dart</strong> class.
+The controller class receives the data from the service class and uses the data to update state.

 ### User Authentication
 <img src="./sign_up_screen.jpg">